9 Practical Ways to easily use Google Sheets for SEO tasks

 - 10 Google Sheets Formulas Every SEO Should Know

-There are also a few fantastic bigger Google spreadsheets resources Websites that you should definitely check out:
+There are also a few fantastic bigger Google sheets resources Websites that you should definitely check out:

-- Sheets for marketers, an aggregation of free Google Spreadsheets templates and resources to use across many different types of SEO, social and analytics related activities.
+- Sheets for marketers, an aggregation of free Google sheets templates and resources to use across many different types of SEO, social and analytics related activities.

-- RankTank, offering tools developed within Google Spreadsheets that can connect also with third-party tools for data.
+- RankTank, offering tools developed within Google sheets that can connect also with third-party tools for data.

-Do you know of any other Google Spreadsheets resources?
+Do you know of any other Google sheets resources?
 If so, share them in the comments, I would love to try them out!